-Assuming the year of assessment ends after the Insurance Act, 2016 came into effect.
-In respect of 2016 before the Insurance Act, 2016 came into effect the accounting net liabilities in respect of policies were R80 (taking into account negative liabilities of R20).
+Assuming the year of assessment ends after 30 June 2017 and after the Insurance Act, 2016, came into effect.
+In respect of the 2016 year of assessment the accounting net liabilities in respect of policies were R80 (taking into account negative liabilities of R20).
 However, for reporting to shareholders, liabilities in respect of policyholders were disclosed as R94, which mean negative liabilities of R6 have been recognised.
 In 2016 for statutory reporting and also for tax purposes the value of liabilities was R82 - therefore R18 negative liabilities have been recognised.
+It is assumed the manner of disclosure for financial reporting and tax reporting did not change from 2015 to 2016.
 The phasing-in amount is R12 (R18 - R6).
 Results:

 In respect of the first year of assessment after the Insurance Act, 2016 came into effect the new value of liabilities definition (without the phasing in) results in an amount of R110.
-After the phasing in the value of liabilities is $R100 = (R110 - (0.833x \ 12))$ .
+After applying the phasing in rules the value of liabilities is $R100 = (R110 - (0.833 \times 12))$.
 In respect of the second year of assessment after the Insurance Act, 2016 came into effect the new value of liabilities definition (without the phasing in) results in an amount of R125.
-After the phasing in the value of liabilities is R117 = (R125 - $(0.667 \times 12))$ .
+After applying the phasing in rules the value of liabilities is R117 = (R125 - $(0.667 \times 12))$.
 In respect of the third year of assessment after the Insurance Act, 2016 came into effect the new value of liabilities definition (without the phasing in) results in an amount of R150.
-After the phasing in the value of liabilities is $R144 = (R150 - (0.5x \ 12))$ .
+After applying the phasing in rules the value of liabilities is $R144 = (R150 - (0.5x \ 12))$.
 In respect of the fourth year of assessment after the Insurance Act, 2016 came into effect the new value of liabilities (without the phasing in) results in an amount of R165.
-After the phasing in the value of liabilities is R161 = $(R165 - (0.333 \times 12))$ .
+After applying the phasing in rules the value of liabilities is R161 = (R165 - (0.333×12)).
 In respect of the fifth year of assessment after the Insurance Act, 2016 came into effect the new value of liabilities (without the phasing in) results in an amount of R180.
-After the phasing in the value of liabilities is $R178 = (R180 - (0.167 \times 12))$ .
+After applying the phasing in rules the value of liabilities is $R178 = (R180 - (0.167 \times 12))$.
 In respect of the sixth year of assessment after the Insurance Act, 2016 came into effect the new value of liabilities results in an amount of R200.
 The negative liabilities have been fully phased in and no further adjustment applies.
-Example 2 Facts:
+R billion Example 3 Example 4 Example 5 Example 6 Gross liabilities in respect of policies 200 100 40 120 Negative liabilities recognised in accordance with IFRS 30 120 300 20 IFRS disclosure as: